 To aid in evaluating breadth of education, the Marietta chapter of Phi Beta Kappa groups academic areas, departments, and courses in the liberal arts and sciences into three broad categories.
 These categories, or groups, are similar to, but not identical with those used in the College Catalog to specify the General Education distribution requirements for graduation from Marietta College.
+The chapter, in most cases, uses the disciplinary prefix to determine in which group courses belong.

-- Group A: communication, art, English, literature, linguistics, modern languages, music, theatre. - Group B: economics, political science, psychology, sociology, history, philosophy, religion. - Group C: astronomy, biology, chemistry, environmental science, geology, mathematics, physics.
+- Group A: art, English literature, linguistics, modern languages, music, theatre. - Group B: communication, economics, political science, psychology, sociology, history, philosophy, religion. - Group C: astronomy, biology, chemistry, environmental science, geology, mathematics, physics.